How trading apps are responding to the GameStop fustercluck – TechCrunch

-The furor surrounding GameStop and its stock price has consumed social media, business television, and the hopes and dreams a many retail investors.
+The furor surrounding GameStop and its stock price has consumed social media, business television, and the hopes and dreams of many retail investors.
 It has even convinced some folks that causing short-term economic damage to a few hedge funds is similar to shaking up the global financial market.

 It isn’t, but a lot of folks are doing some downright risky things with their personal capital all the same.
 And some of them are making those investments — bets, let’s be honest — on platforms that have lowered barriers to buying and selling stocks by cutting trading fees to zero.
-Apps and services like Robinhood, Public, M1 Finance, and Freetrade.
+Apps and services like Robinhood, Public, M1 Finance and Freetrade.

 After noting reports that some traditional brokers were limiting access to GameStop and other so-called meme stocks, TechCrunch was curious what the newer, app-based investing services were doing for their own users.